Global Stocks Mixed as Investors Weigh Tech Resilience

 German industrial production increased for the third consecutive month in July, but its recovery lost steam, federal statistics office Destatis said Monday.
 Economists said the data suggested the German manufacturing sector was still far from a full recovery.
 Segments of the Stoxx Europe 600 most exposed to bets on industrials led gains in the region.

-In currencies, the ICE Dollar Index, which tracks the dollar against a basket of major currencies, rose 0.2%.
-The British pound fell 0.5% against the dollar and the euro.
+In currencies, the ICE Dollar Index, which tracks the dollar against a basket of major currencies, rose 0.3%.
+The British pound fell 0.9% against the dollar and 0.8% against the euro.
 News reports suggested a worsening risk the U.K. would exit a transition phase at the end of the year without striking a trade deal with its largest trading partner, the European Union.
 This, along with the prospect of potential tax hikes and rising coronavirus cases, weighed on sterling.

 "The temperature in talks has risen overnight.
 The mood music was awful for the last few weeks and the market largely ignored it -- that's shifted.
 It seems like there is no optimism for a proper deal," said Jordan Rochester, currency analyst at Nomura bank.
 "I'm bearish on sterling, and I expect a weak pound to continue."